On $\mathsf{G}$-isoshtukas over function fields: Introduction

-which we call the Kottwitz map and the Newton map, respectively.
-The above maps can be localised to obtain the Kottwitz point and the Newton point over a local field of $\Fsf$ (see Corollary~\ref{cor-Kottwitz-pt-properties} and Lemma~\ref{lem-Newton-pt-properties} for details).
+The above maps can be localised to obtain the Kottwitz point and the Newton point over a local field of $\Fsf$.
+More precisely, let $x$ be a closed point of $C$ and denote by $F_x$ the completion of $\Fsf$ at $x$.
+We fix an embedding of separable closures $\scl{\Fsf} \mono F_x^s$.